oskaitu/PSD2023/Assignment 6/Answers.md

 }
 ```
-To run it we had to add that main takes an integer to get the result, otherwise it just us <fun:Invoke@3236>
+To run it we had to add that main takes an integer to get the result, otherwise it just gave us <fun:Invoke@3236>
 ```c
 run (fromFile "ex72i.c") [4];;
 37